xitop/edzed/docs/FSM.rst

 Generating FSM events
 ---------------------

-FSM instances may :ref:`define events<Generating events>` to be sent to other blocks.
+FSM instances may define :ref:`events<Events>` to be sent to other blocks.

 The corresponding keyword arguments are: